vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 ## Depeg Risk

-Since it was launched, USDD has struggled to keep its dollar peg.
-The reason for this can be summarized by one word: “timing”.
+Since launch, USDD has struggled to keep its dollar peg.
+The reason can be partially ascribed to bad timing.
 As mentioned, USDD was released shortly before the UST crash, initially as a copy of Terra UST and with a peg design based on a dual-token model.
-In the aftermath of Terra’s crash, however, many algorithmic stablecoins were struggling.
-USDD faced additional tribulations in the wake of the Alameda Research collapse - who was still part of the TDR.
+In the aftermath of Terra’s crash, however, many algorithmic stablecoins struggled.
+USDD faced additional hardship in the wake of the Alameda Research collapse - at the time, still a member of the TDR.

-Despite USDD switching its stability mechanism from an algorithmic to an over-collateralized model, it was still hit hard after Terra’s downfall.
+Despite USDD switching its stability mechanism from an algorithmic to an over-collateralized model, it still suffered a crisis of confidence after Terra’s downfall.
 The figure below shows the volatility of USDD over the past 12 months.

 ![tradingview-usdd-depeg](https://user-images.githubusercontent.com/89845409/220380962-69913c0b-4172-40d5-932d-ed9346591f56.png)

 (source: [TradingView](https://www.tradingview.com/symbols/USDDUSD/?exchange=CRYPTO))

 There are several possible contributors to USDD’s historical struggle with maintaining its peg.
-The most named reasons are:
+The most cited reasons are:

 * (1) The UST crash destroyed confidence in algorithmic stablecoins, especially anything associated with UST.
 * (2) In the aftermath of the UST crash, FTX and Alameda Research experienced a liquidity crunch.
 Justin Sun [claimed](https://coinmarketcap.com/community/articles/637615e238e8b54c28f2a219/) that the depeg was caused by Alameda, as they sold USDD to cover liquidity at FTX.
 On-chain data shows that two whales caused a depeg by selling large amounts of USDD for USDT and USDC via the Curve [USDD-3CRV](https://curve.fi/#/ethereum/pools/factory-v2-116/deposit) metapool.
 This led to an imbalance (82.27% USDD share in the pool).
 The imbalance [continued](https://www.coindesk.com/markets/2022/12/12/trons-usdd-stablecoin-hits-lowest-since-june/) for over three months (The pool balance has since recovered).
 * (3) The USDD team and the TDR appear unwilling to sell off TRX collateral or any reserves in an attempt to re-establish the peg.
 Instead, they continue to fill the reserves, attempting to bolster confidence.
-To make an impact, the TDR would need to allocate funds directly, e.g. depositing into the Curve pool, market buying USDD with its collateral, or putting USDC or USDT into the PSM module.
+To support the peg, the TDR would need to allocate funds directly (e.g. depositing into the Curve pool, market buying USDD with its collateral, or putting USDC or USDT into the PSM module).

 USDD traded below peg on Huobi for almost four months.
 The USDD price dipped again to ~$0.97 on January 6, 2023 as Huobi [announced](https://www.reuters.com/technology/crypto-exchange-huobi-lay-off-20-staff-justin-sun-2023-01-06/?utm_campaign=Research%20newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-90Ssplxp4ox-c6QnYXD77LRkl03TkMD4VWmGvDL6pP89KqfnSqpOuDVmCSbPoqpAbQ1SYm) that it was laying off 20% of its staff.
 That same day, Justin Sun [transferred](https://www.bloomberg.com/news/articles/2023-01-06/sun-moves-100-million-of-crypto-to-support-his-exchange-huobi?utm_campaign=Research%20newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-90Ssplxp4ox-c6QnYXD77LRkl03TkMD4VWmGvDL6pP89KqfnSqpOuDVmCSbPoqpAbQ1SYm) $100M in USDC and USDT from Binance to Huobi in a show of confidence.

-Despite Justin Sun’s battle to support the peg, Tron’s stablecoin has had a hard time recovering from its bumpy start.
-One of the main problems is that the stability mechanisms are governed by the TDR members.
-On the other hand, by taking action to defend the peg, the TDR would indirectly admit that USDD is dependent on its manual interventions.
-It would also put their treasury at risk, whereas nothing can happen to their collateral while in the TDR-controlled contracts.
+Despite Justin Sun’s showmanship in support of the peg, Tron’s stablecoin has had a hard time recovering from its bumpy start.
+One of the main problems is that the stability mechanisms are governed by the TDR members, who appear unwilling to take direct action.
+Taking action to defend the peg would potentially compromise the treasury, whereas nothing can happen to their collateral while in the TDR-controlled contracts.

 ## Custody Risk

 All USDD reserve wallets, including the [TRX “Burning” contract](https://tronscan.org/#/contract/TNMcQVGPzqH9ZfMCSY4PNrukevtDgp24dK/code), are under the control of a 5-of-7 multi-sig wallet.
 The signers are the seven TDR members, all institutional crypto companies.
 The TRON DAO Reserve consists of the following [members](https://tdr.org/#/):

 * [Amber Group](https://www.ambergroup.io/) - a crypto finance service provider that facilitates liquidity provision, trading, and asset management services.
 * [Poloniex](https://poloniex.com/) - a centralized cryptocurrency exchange based in the United States.
 Justin Sun, the founder of the Tron network, is invested in [Poloniex](https://www.coindesk.com/markets/2019/11/12/despite-denials-tron-founder-confirms-investment-in-poloniex-crypto-exchange/).